stantona/stantona.github.com/source/_posts/2012-12-20-a-tale-of-two-object-models-javascript-and-ruby-part-2.markdown

 The function above is a *constructor* function (when used with the new operator) because its purpose is to create new objects.

 Since this is a function, you can do whatever you need to do to initialize the object.
-In the sample we're just assigning properties.
+In this sample we're just assigning properties.
 In Ruby you can do the same thing with the `initialize` instance method (which we'll get to in a bit).

 The following describes what the `new` operator does: